[Lube, Cosmetics & Massage Products Review] Bijoux Indiscrets Bubblegum Play Kit

 Beautiful… as long as your boobs will fit in it!
 If you’re small to average chested, this is a gorgeous piece in a classic, sexy design.
 If you’re larger chested, though, I can’t wholeheartedly recommend it as you’re likely to encounter the same fit issues as I did.

-The Lotus Embroidered Black Chemise Set retails for $54.99 from Lovehoney US or $74.95 from Lovehoney Canada.
+The Lotus Embroidered Black Chemise Set retails for $54.99 from Lovehoney US.

 Thanks to Lovehoney for sending me this piece in exchange for an honest review.
 All views, as always, are mine.